ryouchinsa/ryouchinsa.github.io/file/README.md

 # Next image and Prev image
 - To show the next image, press the right arrow key.
 - To show the previous image, press the left arrow key.
-- Pressing Command + right/left arrow key, the step size becomes 10.
+- Pressing the command key, the step size becomes 10.
 - You can use Trackpad gestures and Magic Mouse gestures.

 # Jump to image number